Converting T1-weighted MRI from 3T to 7T quality using deep learning: Results

 \subsection{Synthetic 7T images judged as visually comparable or improved compared to true 7T images}

-We display a qualitative comparison of 3T and 7T MRI and their synthetic versions generated by four models, namely the V-Net, the WATNet, our U-Net and our GAN U-Net with diagnosis conditioning in Figure~\ref{fig: axial, hippo ex}.
+We display a qualitative comparison of 3T and 7T MRI and their synthetic versions generated by four models, namely the V-Net, the WATNet, our U-Net and our GAN U-Net in Figure~\ref{fig: axial, hippo ex}.
 In Figure~\ref{fig: axial, hippo ex}A, we show an example of a 2D slice along the axial dimension from the validation dataset.
-As a reminder, the model was trained along the axial dimension.
-Images generated using V-Net and the WATNet are similar to the 3T image from which they were generated.
-Our U-Net and GAN U-Net appeared to produce visually sharper results, especially the GAN U-Net.
+As a reminder, the model was trained along the axial dimension, and we therefore expected the results to be best along this dimension.
+Images generated using the V-Net and the WATNet are qualitatively similar to the 3T image from which they were generated.
+In contrast, our U-Net and GAN U-Net appeared to produce visually sharper results, especially the GAN U-Net.
 Notably, motion-based and cerebellar artifacts in the 7T image were not carried over to the synthetic images.
 In Figure~\ref{fig: axial, hippo ex}B, we show another example along the coronal dimension together with a hippocampus segmentation performed using SynthSeg (on the 3D image).
-Results along this dimension appear blurrier for the GAN U-Net in particular, perhaps since the models were not trained along this dimension (except the V-Net that was trained on blocks of size $64\times 64\times 64$).
+Results along this dimension appear blurrier for the GAN U-Net in particular, perhaps since the models were trained on 2D slices along the axial dimension and not along the coronal dimension (except for the V-Net, which was trained on 3D blocks of size $64\times 64\times 64$), though this was also the case for the U-Net, which showed less slicing bias.
+Figure~\ref{fig:supp_qualcomp} shows further side-by-side examples of real and synthetic images.